-- Follow the Learner Agreements that are put in place by induction processes and the Safe and Sound Learner Handbooks - Be aware of the Anti-Bullying Policy - Report incidents of bullying - Support their peers and wherever possible adopt a restorative approach
+- Follow the Learner Agreements that are put in place by induction processes and the Safe and Sound Learner Handbooks - Report incidents of bullying - Support their peers and wherever possible adopt a restorative approach.

 Parents/Carers

 Babington expects parents and carers to contact us if they know or suspect their son/daughter is being bullied or is bullying others.
 It is also expected that parents/carers will work with Babington staff to resolve conflicts between learners if required.